Stay or Go – The Choice is Yours

 Make sure that you have a roll of duct tape readily available.
 Duct tape can be purchased in most hardware stores.

-- Fire In Your Apartment Building (pamphlet)
+- Fire in Your Apartment Building (pamphlet)

-- Plan Ahead – Fire Safety In Apartment Buildings (pamphlet)
+- Plan Ahead – Fire Safety in Apartment Buildings (pamphlet)

-- If You Hear The Fire Alarm And Cannot Leave Your Apartment (door sticker)
+- If You Hear the Fire Alarm and Cannot Leave Your Apartment (door sticker)

-Download instructions for “If You Hear The Fire Alarm and Cannot Leave Your Apartment” (PDF).
+- Download instructions for “If You Hear the Fire Alarm and Cannot Leave Your Apartment” (PDF).
 It may be printed and taped to the inside of an apartment door.